interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 Connectors also implement the [Connector to Connector Protocol (CCP)](../0010-connector-to-connector-protocol/) to coordinate routing and other interledger control information.

+### Packet

+The ILP Packet is the core data structure of the interledger protocol.
+The ILP Packet is attached to each transfer in the Interledger payment, so the recipient of the transfer can confirm the reason for the transfer.

+The ILP Packet has two major consumers, who use it differently:

+- Connectors use the [ILP Address][] contained in the packet to route the payment.
+- The receiver of the payment uses the packet to identify the packet and which condition to fulfill.

+[ILP Address]: ../0015-ilp-addresses/0015-ilp-addresses.md

+#### Relation to ILQP Packets

+The [Interledger Quoting Protocol](../0008-interledger-quoting-protocol/0008-interledger-quoting-protocol.md) is another protocol that exists in the Interledger layer of the Interledger protocol suite.
+(For more information, see [Interledger Architecture](../0001-interledger-architecture/0001-interledger-architecture.md).)
+ILP Packets share a type space with ILQP Packets, to avoid ambiguity in case the wrong packet is attached to a transfer or other message.

+The type value `1` indicates an ILP Packet.
+The type values `2` through `7` indicate ILQP Packets.

+#### Life-Cycle of the ILP Packet

+The exact use of the ILP Packet depends on the transport protocol you use.
+In [IPR][], the receiver generates and communicates the packet to the sender.
+In [PSK][], the sender generates the packet according to agreed-upon rules with a pre-shared secret.
+[IPR]: ../0011-interledger-payment-request/0011-interledger-payment-request.md

+When the sender prepares a transfer to start the payment, the sender attaches the ILP Packet to the transfer, in the memo field if possible.
+If a ledger does not support attaching the entire ILP Packet to a transfer as a memo, users of that ledger can transmit the ILP Packet using another system, but MUST be able to correlate transfers and ILP Packets. ***Rome's note: Doesn't this also have some sort of trust implications, like the system for correlating transfers must be trusted to the same extent as the ledger because it could be used to steal money if it's malicious?***

+When a connector sees an incoming prepared transfer with an ILP Packet, the connector reads the ILP Packet to get the ILP Address of the payment's receiver.
+If the connector has a route to the receiver's account, the connector prepares a transfer to continue the payment, and attaches the same ILP Packet to the new transfer.

+When the receiver sees the incoming prepared transfer, the receiver reads the ILP Packet to confirm the details of the packet.
+The receiver confirms that the amount from the ILP Packet matches the amount actually delivered by the transfer.
+The receiver decodes the data of the ILP Packet and matches the condition to the packet.
+(Depending on the transport protocol, the packet's data MAY contain the condition.)
+The receiver MUST confirm the integrity of the ILP Packet, for example with a [hash-based message authentication code (HMAC)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code).
+If the receiver finds the transfer acceptable, the receiver releases the fulfillment for the transfer, which can be used to execute all the prepared transfers.

 ### Errors

 Errors may be generated at any point as an Interledger payment is being prepared or by the receiver.
 Connectors that are notified of an outgoing transfer being rejected MUST reject the corresponding incoming transfer with the same error.